 High PreservationApart from birds there are ants, mosquitos and other insects, there are spiders, scorpions and pseudo-scorpions, botanicals ranging from leaves, ferns and lichens to carnivorous plants and flowers.
 Frogs, lizards, mudskippers and newts

-DNA in AmberMany pieces of amber exhibit numerous potential DNA harvesting characteristics, usually material of very high preservations, if not potential large animal parts then gorged blood-sucking creatures such as ticks and leeches.
+DNA in AmberMany pieces of amber exhibit numerous potential DNA harvesting characteristics, usually material of very high preservations, if not potential large animal parts then gorged blood-sucking creatures such as ticks and leeches which exhibit much higher potential than the dream of finding animal DNA in a mosquito.

-3D color & CT scanned3D optical microscopes with custom lighting and CT scanning.
+3D color & CT scanned3D optical microscopes with custom lighting and focus stacking.
+CT scanning.
 (Synchrotrons cannot be used with burmite as they alter the FTIR and possibly darken/reduce transparency of amber)

 DocumentationResearch into amber is still in its early years.
 Advancing methods of producing image based research based on real fossils in cretaceous amber with sufficient preservation to facilitate detailed analysis of both the inclusion being studied and it's habitat helps maximise scientific discovery potential.